 Douglas County Water Festival

 Click here to view the Teacher's Guide provided last year for resources and lesson plans.
+Click here for additional water science resources from the United States Geological Service.

 One of our primary goals is to provide educational opportunities and information related to conservation and environmental education.
 Many of our lessons can be connected to the Next Generation Science Standards.
 In addition to the education kits mentioned here, we have files of other conservation activities that we can help develop into a program for your needs.